NEW: More than 100,000 people are in shelters, the Philippines' emergency management chief says

 A big concern is the extreme amounts of rain Koppu is expected to unleash.
 Flooding has struck Cabiao, Jaen and Santa Rosa.

-The typhoon was predicted to dawdle across northern Luzon for days because of a ridge of high pressure over China blocking its progress farther north.
+The typhoon is predicted to dawdle across northern Luzon for several days because of a ridge of high pressure over China blocking its progress farther north.
+That gives it longer than usual to soak the region’s mountains and swell its rivers, threatening people who live downhill and downstream.

 “That’s where the problem with the flash flooding comes in, because when you have all of this rain that keeps coming down over the same places over and over, that is likely to trigger mudslides and landslides in addition to flash flooding problems in … some of the low-lying areas,” Chinchar said.